 2. Think About WHO You’re Doing It For

 Often, people want to pay off debt so that they can better take care of loved ones.
 For example, if you have children, a longstanding debt may be standing in the way of saving for their education.
 Or maybe you want to build a better life with your significant other.
 If you’re tempted to miss a payment or spend on something you shouldn’t, consider how your choice will affect the people you love.

 The person you’re doing it for can also be your future self.
 Maybe you want to ensure that five years from now, you are less stressed and in a better financial position.
 Think about how good it will feel when you’ve paid off old debts and are free to look forward instead of backward.

 It may sound strange to treat yourself when you’re trying to pay off old debts, but rewards don’t have to be expensive.
 When you reach a milestone, like sticking with your payment plan for six months, do something simple like taking yourself out for coffee.

 The day you resolve an old debt is a big milestone, but sometimes it takes a while to get there.
 That’s why it’s important to take time along the way to celebrate how far you’ve come.
 A little treat now gives you just a taste of how good it will feel when you reach the finish line.

 To resolve your account with MCM, visit our consumer payment portal and review your options.
 If you prefer to talk to one of our account managers, give us a call at 800-296-2657.

-*Although we hope these tips are helpful to you, Midland Credit Management does not offer financial advice.
+*Although we are a debt collector, we are providing these helpful tips because we care about consumers and their general financial well-being.
+Midland Credit Management does not offer financial advice.
 If you have questions or concerns about your personal finances, please speak to a financial advisor.